LandSandBoat/lsb-wiki/Client-installation-setup-[Windows].md

    1. Connect to retail with your existing retail subscription.
    2. Purchase a copy of Final Fantasy XI, which comes with a 30-day subscription.
    3. For users who have previously purchased Final Fantasy XI and have since reinstalled the software, connect to retail during a Return Home to Vana'diel campaign when SquareEnix allows former subscribers to play on retail servers for free.
-   4. Activate a trial account provided by SquareEnix.
+   4. [Activate a trial account provided by SquareEnix.](https://store.na.square-enix-games.com/en_US/product/442968/final-fantasy-xi-free-trial-pc-download) When you do so, you will be emailed an activation key.
+This key may be used like a normal activation key.

 ## 2. Later Updates